kamikazeSlayers/architectural-katas-2022/architectural-views/community-forum-management-subsystem.md

 - These events are also consumed by Search Service for faster discovery and retrieval of communities, posts etc.

 #### Post Service
-- Post Service is responsible for create/read/update/delete user posts, upload assets to Object Store.
+- Post Service is responsible for create/read/update/delete operations on user posts and upload of assets to Object Store.
 It use a NoSQL key-value database that offers a scalable store for Posts.

 #### Feed / Ranking Cache Manager
 - Feed / Ranking Cache Manager is responsible for intelligently computing the top-posts (based on upvotes, downvotes, views etc), managing the top ranking of posts in a feed (per community, per region etc.) and offers a way to retrieve most meaningful top posts per user.